 Kudos to our amazing staff, who all gave up time both this morning and this afternoon to facilitate fun activities in their classrooms.
 Students got to sign up for four different activities, each run by a different staff members.
 Our students loved being able to move from classroom to classroom and to play with students from other homerooms and grade levels.
 It was a really fun and exciting way to celebrate together.

-Please read the following updates below:
+Please read the following updates and information:

 School Volunteer Info:

 Attention Volunteers!
 Please fill out the online volunteer application if you do not currently have one on file.
 In order to volunteer at school during the day or at any school function (field trips, popcorn day, etc), you must have an application on file.
 If you are not sure if you have completed one, please email Mrs. Lopatka at firstname.lastname@example.org, and she can check for you.
 You may also apply online at the following website by clicking here.

 Arrival Parking Lot Safety: Families should drive through the front circle to drop off students.
 The parking lot IS NOT a place to drop off students.
 If you feel you need to park and walk your child to his or her line, please park on Westgate to do so.
 The safety and well-being of our students is our number one priority above all else.

 Dismissal Parking Lot Safety: Please remember that the safety and well-being of our students and staff are our #1 priority.
 After school you are welcome park your car in a designated spot in our lot and walk to the front to pick up your child.
 Or, you may drive through the front circle and pick up your child in the pickup line.
 DO NOT double park your car in the lot and ask your child to run over to your car.
 I have personally seen students do this and nearly get hit by a car in the lot.
 Please listen to and work with our traffic supervisors.
 We need you working together with us to ensure students and staff are safe.
 Thank you so much.

 Please download the WeatherBug app and set Terrace as your home page.
 Here are the directions to download: